wendelscardua/miroh/docs/plans.md

 - [x] spawn random polyomino
 - [x] polyomino movement and rotation
 - [x] polyomino-level collision
-- [o] freeze polyomino to background
+- [x] freeze polyomino to background
 - [ ] polyomino-player collision
 - [ ] switch controls between player and polyomino
 - [ ] remove lines (can we restore walls? should we?)